jrawbits/VE-Installer/ReadMe.md

 nohup bash Build.sh >build.out 2>&1 & tail -f build.out
 ```

-I recommend the `nohup` line (rather than just `bash Build.sh`) because it will
+I recommend the `nohup` line (rather than just `bash Build.sh`) because it will let you
-let you close the bash window, and the redirection will save errors and warnings so you
+close the bash window, and the redirection will save errors and warnings so you can later
-can mull over what went wrong.
-You don't need the "tail -f build.out" addendum; it's
+mull over what went wrong.
+You don't need the "tail -f build.out" addendum; it's just a way
-handy to have the output show up in near-realtime if you're impatient.
+to look at the build output while the background process is running.

 You can run the build steps individual, as long as the earlier steps have already been
 successfully completed.
 Just execute the `Rscript xxx.R` command from a bash command line
 with the working directory set to "build".
 Do the scripts in the order listed in Build.sh.
+Note that the step that builds the installer zip files is a Bash script, not an R script.
+If you don't have Bash, you can easily put an installer together manually:

+	* the online installer just wraps up the contents of the `runtime` folder from the
+	  installer build output (with `runtime` as the working directory).
+	* The offline installer just adds the `ve-lib` folder from the installer build
+	  output as if it were a sub-directory of `runtime`.

-Once you have completed the steps leading up to `Rscript build-packages.R` you don't need
+Once you have completed the steps leading up to `Rscript build-packages.R` (which build
-to do those again unless the project dependencies chanage.
-So you can fiddle with
+the local repository and the install dependencies) you don't need to do those again unless
+the project dependencies change.
+So you can fiddle with VisionEval modules or models and
-VisionEval modules or models and then just pick up the build process from
+then just pick up the build process from `build-packages.R`.
+You should empty out the
-`build-packages.R`.
-You should empty out the built installer's `runtime` folder prior to
+built installer's `runtime` folder prior to rerunning the scripts (as written, the scripts
-rerunning the scripts (as written, the scripts will not overwrite anything that's already
+will not overwrite anything that's already there).
+You don't have to delete the
-there).
-You don't have to delete the `VE-Installer*.zip` files because they are always
-built from scratch.
+`VE-Installer*.zip` files because they are always built from scratch.

+If you are plannign to distribute one of the .zip installers, you should build from
+scratch (set a new ve.output directory, or delete everything in the current one).
+Otherwise you risk including obsolete dependencies.
+That's probably harmless; it just
+makes the installer bigger than necessary.

 # Key outputs of the build process

 The build process constructs your VisionEval runtime, installers and supporting files in a
-directory called `installer_YYMMDD`, where YYMMDD is the date you ran the installation
+directory called (by default) `installer_YYMMDD`, where YYMMDD is the date you ran the installation
 program.
 You can define `ve.output` to something different in your R profile (e.g. changing
 the name to match the version of VisionEval you're installing).

-Note that the default naming scheme may change.
-Inside the `ve.output` folder, you will
-find the following:
+Inside the `ve.output` folder, you will find the following:

 Item | Contents
 --------- | --------